-Citations can look different depending on which citation format you use and the type of source you are referencing.
+Citations can look different depending on which citation format you use and the type of source you are citing.
 You can read more about the different citation formats using this link: Citation formats

 Generally, citations consist of two parts:

-During your writing process it is thus important to note information about the sources you intend to reference.
-The information you need for a citation will usually be information like:
+During your literature search, it is thus important to note information about the sources you intend to cite.
+You will often need information like:

 It is worth considering whether using a reference management software would be useful for your project.
 Read our guide to using the reference management software Zotero here.